shields the windy alpine rocks

 - Not Threatened

-Looks like dented metal.
-Hammered shield lichen has a flat, leafy, grey body – pale grey to bluish-grey, sometimes with a hint of green.
-Lobes are broad and rounded, spreading across the rock like a map of a foreign country.
-But the surface is the story.
-Covered in a network of raised, white lines and depressed, dark pits – a pattern that looks exactly like hammered metal or wrinkled leather.
-The lichen that has been beaten into shape.
+Wind blows against it constantly.
+Parmelia saxatilis looks like dented metal.
+Hammered shield lichen has flat, leafy, grey body.
+Pale grey to bluish-grey.
+Sometimes with hint of green.
+Lobes are broad and rounded.
+Spreading across rock like map of foreign country.
+But surface is story.
+Covered in network of raised, white lines and depressed, dark pits.
+Pattern looks exactly like hammered metal or wrinkled leather.
+Lichen that has been beaten into shape.

-What makes it special is the texture.
-One of the most distinctive lichens in New Zealand.
-The surface is not smooth like the common grey shield.
-It is wrinkled, pitted, and ridged – a landscape of tiny mountains and valleys.
-The raised ridges are called pseudocyphellae – tiny breathing holes that appear as white lines.
-The pits are bare spots where the algal layer is thin.
-Together, they create a pattern that looks like a thumbprint or hammered copper.
+What makes it special is texture.
+One of most distinctive lichens in New Zealand.
+Surface is not smooth like common grey shield.
+It is wrinkled, pitted, and ridged.
+Landscape of tiny mountains and valleys.
+Raised ridges are called pseudocyphellae.
+Tiny breathing holes appearing as white lines.
+Pits are bare spots where algal layer is thin.
+Together create pattern looking like thumbprint or hammered copper.

-The underside is black and covered in a dense mat of rhizines – tiny, root-like structures that anchor it to the rock.
-These rhizines are so thick that they form a felt-like pad, gripping the stone with a strength that seems impossible.
+Underside is black.
+Covered in dense mat of rhizines.
+Tiny, root-like structures anchoring it to rock.
+Rhizines so thick they form felt-like pad.
+Gripping stone with strength seeming impossible.
 Try to peel it off and you will fail.
-The lichen that does not let go.
+Lichen that does not let go.

-To find hammered shield lichen is to find dented metal on the rock.
-Grey, flat, textured – a living pattern on the stone.
-Run your finger over it and feel the ridges, the pits, the hammered surface.
-The lichen of the boulder, the one that looks like it has been beaten into shape.
+To find hammered shield lichen is to find dented metal on rock.
+Grey, flat, textured.
+Living pattern on stone.
+Run finger over it.
+Feel ridges, pits, hammered surface.
+Lichen of boulder.
+Looks like it has been beaten into shape.
+It carries on regardless.